Spoken Queries and Stressed Pronouns

 The answer to the followup query: “Alexander Melville Bell’s birthday is 3/1/1819”

 The point behind this patent is that the search engine decided that it should tell the searcher the birthdate for the inventor’s father.
-This was done based upon the fact that the “HIS” in that second query was stressed, to indicate that it was about the father, and not son mentioned in that first query.
+This was done based upon the fact that the “HIS” in that second query was stressed, to indicate that it was about the father, and not the son mentioned in that first query.

 The patent tells us of a “stress score” for spoken words or phrases in a voice query that could include “volume, pitch, frequency, duration between each spoken words, and spoken duration of words or phrases,” and it tells us that “By comparing the stress score for the pronoun to a threshold, an implementation may determine that the stress score indicates that the pronoun is stressed or not.”

 For example, if the absolute measure for the volume of the pronoun is 80 dB and the average volume for the other words in voice query is 60 db, the ratio of the volumes is 1.33.
 This relative volume measure for the pronoun indicates that the volume of the pronoun is 33% greater than the volume of the rest of voice query.
 Alternatively, the relative measures can be a difference between the acoustic parameters for the pronoun and the acoustic parameters for the other words in voice query.
 For example, if the absolute measure for the time duration of the pronoun is 80 ms and the average time duration of the other words in voice query is 50 ms, the difference in the time duration is 30 ms. This relative time duration measure for the pronoun indicates that the time duration of the pronoun is 30 ms more than the average time duration for the words in voice query.
-Alternatively, the relative measures of the acoustic parameters for the pronoun can be relative to the acoustic parameters for only the words that immediately proceed and follow the pronoun.
+Alternatively, the relative measures of the acoustic parameters for the pronoun can be relative to the acoustic parameters for only the words that immediately precede and follow the pronoun.